 A tune-up will ensure your system is free from debris, is operating with a clean and correctly-sized filter, that there are no mechanical issues, that there are no liquid leaks, and that it works as it should when switched from air to heat.

 Your system has been working hard to keep your home cool during the overbearing summer and without a previous need to test your heat functionality, you can’t be sure there isn’t something awry.
-Scheduling a tune-up is the best way to ensure you’re prepared for the winter change and that you avoid sky-high utility bills due to undiagnosed issues.
+Scheduling a tune-up service and air conditioning Chandler AZ .Is the best way to ensure you’re prepared for the winter change and that you avoid sky-high utility bills due to undiagnosed issues.

 Things to Avoid

 As with all things in life, there are a few tasks you should do and a few things you shouldn’t.
 As you prepare to hibernate your A/C, here’s a quick list of don’ts: